-I,, landowner or householder ofin
+I,, landowner or householder

-the magisterial district of
+ofin

-request of , there being
+the magisterial district of,at the

-no notary available did on the day of
+request of, there being no notary available did on the day of

-at, demand paymen
+at, demand payment or acceptance

-from
+from, of the bill of exchange

-which or a copy of which is hereto attached to which demand he or
+which or a copy of which is hereto attached to which demand he or she answered (state answer, if

-any)
+any)wherefore

-I now in the presence of (name of witnesses) and,
+I now in the presence of (name of witnesses)

 do protest the bill.

 Landowner/Householder

 WITNESSES:

 1

 2

-Note: The bill itself or a copy of the bill and or everything appearing g thereon should be attached.
+Note: The bill itself or a copy of the bill and or everything appearing thereon should be attached.